The latest version of Typora already supports normal HTML tags.

 or **

-?Please use markdown syntax instead of original HTML tags, since the latter one are easier to input, and also better supported by Typora.
+?Please use Markdown syntax instead of original HTML tags, since Markdown is easier to input and also better supported by Typora.

 <application>